ruthpolly/Gluten-Free-Goodies/README.md

   * A footer which contains social media icon links to instagram, facebook, teitter and youtube.

 * Home Page.
-  * Carousel Section.
+  * Hero Image.
-  The carousel shows photographs of the members of Bully Book Club.
+  The hero image contains cover text stating what the website will provide
-  * About Us Section.
+  * Information Section.
-  This section is broken down into four subsections and gives users some information on the book club.
-On large screens the subsections are laid out in a row, however on mobile devices the subsections are stacked vertically.
+  This section contains three paragraphs explaining what gluten is, what coeliac disease is and why someone would bake using gluten free ingredients.
-  * Join Us Section.
+  * Brands Section.
-  This section gives the user more information on how they can join in with the book club.
+  This section provides information on some gluten free brands and where they can be found.

-* Books Page.
-The navigation link for books is a drop down menu with the following sections:
+* Recipes page.
+  * Recipe.
+  The first section provides the ingredients required to make gluten free cookies.
-  * Currently Reading.
+  * Directions.
-  This takes the user to the card of the book the book club is currently reading.
+  This section has the steps required to bake the cookies.
-  * Reading Next.
-  This takes the user to the card of the book the book club will be reading next.
-  * Yearly Sections.
-  This takes the user to the section of the year they have chosen.
-There are currently 3 years to select from.
-  The books page implements a return to top icon which allows users to return to the navigation menu easily from any point as they scroll down the page.

-* Contact Us Page.
+* Sign Up Page.
-  * A List of reasons users may want to contact the book club.
   * Form
-  The form contains fields for the users name, email address, instagram handle, checkboxes giving a reason for contact and a text area for the user to add further information.
-The user submits the form using the submit button.
-Users must fill in the name, email and text area fields to be able to submit the form.
-If they don't a tooltip will guide them to fill in any information they have missed.

-* Thank You Page.
-  * A message thanks the user for submitting the form and lets them know someone will be in touch soon.
-  * Image and message from Harrison Ford, Dictator of the Bully Bookclub.
+  The form asks for a first name, last name and an email address to sign up tp monthly gluten free recipes.

 * Future Implementations.
-  * Use javascript to perform return to top function on books page.
-  * Use javascript and listeners to require at least one checkbox to be checked before submitting the form on contact us page.
-  * A meet the members page - This would have a photo of the member together with a small bio.
-A link to their instagram and/or goodreads page.
-  * Competitions/giveaways page - This page would give further information/rules on the competitions and giveaways the book club hosts.

 ### Accessibility

-I have been mindful during coding to ensure that the website is as accessible friendly as possible.
-I have achieved this by:
+It is important to make websites as accessible as possible.
+This was achieved by:

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
-* Providing information for screen readers where there are icons used and no text - such as the review ratings for books & footer icons.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* Ensuring that there is a good colour contrast on the site.
-* Ensuring menus are accessible by marking the current page as current for screen readers.
+* Making menus accessible by ensuring the current page is marked current for screen readers.

 - - -